zdwww/zdwww.github.io/_pages/about.md

   - /about.html
 ---
 <p style="font-size: 17px;">
 Hello!
 I'm a Data Science Master student at ETH Zurich, where I have worked on egocentric vision research projects with Dr. <a href="https://xiwang1212.github.io/homepage/" target="_blank">Xi Wang</a> , Prof. <a href="https://people.inf.ethz.ch/marc.pollefeys/" target="_blank">Marc Pollefeys</a> at the <a href="https://cvg.ethz.ch" target="_blank">Computer Vision & Geometry Group</a>, and Prof. <a href="https://insait.ai/prof-luc-van-gool/" target="_blank">Luc Van Gool</a> at the <a href="https://vision.ee.ethz.ch" target="_blank">Computer Vision Lab</a>, as well as agriculture-vision projects with <a href="https://www.datascience.ch" target="_blank">Swiss Data Science Center</a>.
-Before that, I obtained a dual B.S. degree in Data Science and Applied Mathematics from the University of Rochester — Go Yellowjackets! 🐝
+Before that, I obtained a dual B.S. degree in Data Science and Applied Mathematics from the University of Rochester 🐝
 </p>
 <p style="font-size: 17px;">
 My research interests lie in 3D vision and video understanding.